saleh88hbg/BattleshipPyth-MS3/README.md

    - Set the buildpack in the setting to "heroku/python" and "heroku/nodejs"
    - In the "Deploy" menu chose "Deployment method" GitHub
    - Connect and choose the repository in the "App connected to GitHub"
-   - Choose either "Automatic deployment" = wich means that every push to the branch you specify will deploy a new version of this app
+   - Choose either "Automatic deployment" = which means that every push to the branch you specify will deploy a new version of this app
    - "Manual deploy" = this will deploy the current state/version of the branch

 The live link can be found here - https://battleship-ms3.herokuapp.com/